-SAD routing can be implemented in this scenario using the BGP Communities [7] attribute to color the routing information.
-So, we assume a multihoming scenario where a multihomed site has n ISPs, each one of them has assigned $Pref_i$ to the multihomed site, with i=1,...,n.
-In order to adopt SAD routing it is required that:
+SAD routing can be implemented in this scenario using the BGP Communities [8] attribute to color the routing information.
+So, we assume a multihoming scenario where a multihomed site has n ISPs, each one of them has assigned Pref\i to the multihomed site, with i = 1,...,n.
+So, in order to adopt SAD routing it is required that:

-- First, a private community value is assigned to each different ISP.
-Therefore, $Com\ i$ value is assigned to the routes obtained from ISPi, being i=1,...,n - Second, n routing tables are created in each of the routers involved, so that each router has one routing table per prefix in the site (i.e. per ISP).
-Additionally each router is configured to route packets containing a source address matching Pref_i using the routing table i. - Third, BGP processing rules are configured in each router, so that routes containing a community attribute value equal to Com_i only affect routing table i. - Finally, each exit router that is peering with an external router in ISPi is configured to attach the community value Com_i to all the routes received from ISPi, when announcing them through IBGP.
+First, a private community value is assigned to each different ISP.
+Therefore, $Com_i$ value is assigned to the routes obtained from ISPi, being i=1,..,n

+Second, n routing tables are created in each of the routers involved, so that each router has one routing table per prefix in the site (i.e. per ISP).
+Additionally each router is configured to route packets containing a source address matching Pref\i using the routing table i.

+Third, BGP processing rules are configured in each router, so that routes containing a community attribute value equal to Com\i only affect routing table i.

+Finally, each exit router that is peering with an external router in ISPi is configured to attach the community value

+Com\i to all the routes received from ISPi, when announcing them through IBGP.

 The resulting behavior is that each router within the IBGP mesh will have separate routing tables containing the information learned through each ISP.
 Packets containing a source address with the prefix of the ISPi will be routed using the corresponding routing table.
+An example is shown in Fig. 6.

-3.2 Sites using IGP
+3.2.
+Sites using IGP